miltontan/miltontan.github.io/_pages/teaching.md

 ### Outside the Classroom
 <ul>
 <li>2011–.
-Mentoring of undergraduate researchers, including a students who have led independent research project and were awarded undergraduate research fellowships or degrees with distinction.</li>
+Mentoring of undergraduate researchers, including students who have led independent research project and were awarded undergraduate research fellowships or degrees with distinction.</li>
 <li>2015–2016.
 Biology Tutor for Office of Diversity and Multicultural Affairs, Auburn University.</li>
 <li>2016.
 Instructor for R workshop at Joint Meeting of Ichthyologists and Herpetologists</li>
 </ul>